emefff/Sloshing-In-Fuel-Tank-Around-F1-Circuit-With-OpenFOAM/README.md

 -) etc.

 The video shared is a demo, as the full simulation of the whole circuit is still running.
+The translation of the fuel tank is not shown, only the rotation.

 emefff@gmx.at